 I hoped this cycle of support and recovery would continue as the project now evolved.
 If we introduced new ladies to the household, would they be inspired to turn their own lives around with the backing and encouragement of their fellow housemates, who had recovered successfully from similar periods of instability and crisis?

 The tenants were understandably delighted when the vision for their brand-new home became a reality and the refurbishment of the accommodation was complete.

 During works that were undertaken by the investor and his team, a traditional four-bedroom home which had stood empty for over ten years was totally transformed; into a one-of-a-kind HMO/Studio hybrid, containing six self-contained studios and additional communal areas.

-The building was completely remodelled with requirements of occupants taking paramount importance; a space was created which would promote both privacy and socialisation – each unit containing a living area, shower room and breakfast making facilities, as well a large communal kitchen area for residents to enjoy mealtimes together.
+The building was completely remodeled with requirements of occupants taking paramount importance; space was created which would promote both privacy and socialisation – each unit containing a living area, shower room and breakfast making facilities, as well a large communal kitchen area for residents to enjoy mealtimes together.

 Putting Systems In Place

 Barriers to access such as traditional credit checks and the requirement for rent in advance were removed by the owner, who applied a strategic and procedural way of working in order to largely mitigate risk.